 - Thereafter, add bell peppers.
 Toss for a minute or two.

-- Lastly, add paneer cubes, salt and seasonings.
+- Lastly, add paneer cubes, tomato ketchup, soya sauce and seasonings.

 - Toss on high flame for about 30 seconds.